yungtiec/bkp-alpha/data/archive/CTF Markdown.md

 * **For token purchasers:** At present, implementation of this framework offers no accredited designations.
 Tokens, regardless of their status with respect to the Consumer Token Framework, carry substantial risk, and it is the responsibility of token purchasers to conduct a thorough assessment of whether purchasing and using a specific token is appropriate.
 Token purchasers should not rely upon a token’s implementation of this framework as a substitute for due diligence.
 * **For token projects:** These principles and practices have been written with rules and regulations in mind but are no substitute for legal advice.
 It is essential for every token to seek the advice of a qualified lawyer in order to ensure full compliance with the rules and regulations in all relevant jurisdictions.
 If there is a conflict between this framework and the law, at present or in the future, the law prevails.
 Moreover, it is not necessarily expected that projects will be able to apply these principles and practices perfectly.
 Reasonable, transparent and good faith efforts are the goal.

+### Future updates to the framework

+The development of these guidelines is an open-source initiative led by The Brooklyn Project.
+The current version of this document follows several months of consultations with The Brooklyn Project’s community members.
+We welcome ongoing feedback to help with the release of future versions of the framework.
+The framework is the beginning of an evolving conversation and should not be viewed as hard and fast rules.

+**LEGAL NOTICE - THIS IS A DRAFT DOCUMENT THAT FACILITATES COMMUNITY BRAINSTORMING.
+IT SHOULD BE CONSIDERED A PRELIMINARY DRAFT.
+IT MAY REFLECT COMMENTS AND FEEDBACK FROM THE GENERAL PUBLIC WHO MAY OR MAY NOT HAVE VALUABLE KNOWLEDGE OR INSIGHT ON THESE TOPICS.
+VIEWERS OF THE DOCUMENT SHOULD ASSUME THAT NEITHER THE BROOKLYN PROJECT NOR ANY OTHER PERSON OR ENTITY HAS PERFORMED ANY PARTICULAR VETTING, AT ANY PARTICULAR TIME, OF ANY PARTICULAR CONTRIBUTORS OR THEIR CONTRIBUTIONS.**

+**THIS DOCUMENT SHOULD BE VIEWED AS STARTING A CONVERSATION, WITHOUT PREJUDICE TO ANY PARTICULAR PERSON, ENTITY, OR PROJECT.
+NOTHING HEREIN SHOULD BE VIEWED AS AN INDUSTRY “BEST PRACTICE” OR STANDARD MERELY BY VIRTUE OF INCLUSION IN THIS DRAFT DOCUMENT.
+TO THE CONTRARY, THE DRAFT LIKELY GOES BEYOND MANY CURRENT INDUSTRY “BEST” PRACTICES.**

+**THIS DOCUMENT DOES NOT CREATE AN ATTORNEY-CLIENT RELATIONSHIP OR PRIVILEGE WITH OR AMONG ANYONE, AND NOBODY SHOULD RELY ON THIS DOCUMENT AS LEGAL ADVICE.
+IF YOU ARE INVOLVED IN A TOKEN PROJECT, YOU SHOULD CONSULT AND RELY UPON YOUR OWN LEGAL COUNSEL FOR LEGAL ADVICE.**

-### PART 1: PRINCIPLES AND PRACTICES
+### PART 1: PRINCIPLES

 ### Principle 1: Consumer Token Design

 *The token should be usable and have the intrinsic characteristics of a [consumer token](https://thebrooklynproject.consensys.net/token-taxonomy).*

-1. Ensure the token’s intrinsic features do not include equity ownership, equity-like economics rights (e.g. passively-earned dividends), or other characteristics of a financial instrument.
+1. Ensure the token’s intrinsic features do not include equity ownership, a predominant interest in a fund, equity-like economics rights (e.g. passively-earned dividends), or other characteristics of a financial instrument.
 2. Ensure the token is consumptive in nature -- i.e., the token represents or provides access to a good, service, and/or content.
 3. Ensure the token is usable as intended.